pinglamb/math/vector-calculus/divergence-theorem.md

 ---
 layout: base
-title: Integral Theorems &#124; Vector Calculus
+title: Divergence Theorem &#124; Vector Calculus
 ---

-# Integral Theorems
+# Divergence Theorem
 {: .page-title}

 The fundamental theorem of calculus states that integration is the inverse of differentiation.
 The result can be generalized to vector differential operators which also gives some intuition of their meaning.

-## Divergence Theorem
+We start with the divergence theorem.

 The divergence theorem relates the total flux of a vector field out of a closed surface $S$ to the integral of the divergence of the vector field over the enclosed volume $V$, in the form of